Voter registration is required in Colorado in order to protect the integrity of our elections.

 Update the address on your voter registration online or print and complete a Colorado Voter Registration Form and return it to us by mail, email or fax.
 If you are registered to vote in Colorado, you will automatically receive a mail ballot in every election.

 Please ensure that your residential address reflects your principal home, and your mailing address reflects where wish to receive your ballot for the upcoming election.
 Headed home for the summer?
-Remember to update your mailing address if you wish to receive a mail ballot for the June Primary Election.
+Remember to update your mailing address.
 Ballots are not forwarded.

 If you prefer, you may cast a ballot in-person at any Voter Service and Polling Center in the county where you are registered to vote.
 Everyone who votes in person, whether on Election Day or by early voting, must show ID.
 A student ID from a Colorado school satisfies the ID requirement if it has your name and photograph.